-Manufactured in 1956, at the Second Moscow Watch Factory, the polished stainless steel case measures 32 mm across, excluding crown and lugs, and surrounds an evenly-aged parchment dial with gold hour and minute hands, raised gold numbers, gold outer chapter, and sub-second dial at the 6 o'clock position.
+Manufactured in the 19980's, at the Petrodvorets watch factory, the polished stainless steel case measures 34 mm across, excluding crown and lugs, and surrounds a beautiful crisp white dial with black cathedral hour and minute hands, black Roman numerals, black outer chapter, and sub-second dial at the 6 o'clock position.

-The highly revered Pobeda 17 jewel, cal.
-423, manual wind Soviet movement has been recently professionally oiled, serviced, and adjusted.
-It sets and winds smoothly, is running strong, and keeping good time.
+The highly revered Zim 15 jewel, 2602, manual wind Soviet movement has been recently professionally oiled, serviced, and adjusted, sets and winds smoothly, is running strong, and keeping good time.

-It has a snap-down back and has been fitted with a new 16 mm, black leather strap with stainless buckle.
+It has a snap-down back and has been fitted with a new 18 mm, black genuine leather strap with stainless buckle.

 Please Note: All of my vintage Soviet watches are serviced and restored by professionals in The Ukraine.
 Their shops are now, for the most part, shuttered during the conflict there.
 We hope that peace is restored soon and that we can, once again, offer their products to you.

 About the Brand: